 Reducing your risk

-Current guidelines recommend regular handwashing with soap and hot water for at least 20 seconds as a general precaution against the virus.
+Current guidelines recommend regular handwashing with soap and hot water for at least 20 seconds, using hand sanitiser and covering coughs and sneezes as general precautions against the virus.

 COVID-19 is a disease that affects the respiratory system so those who have lung disease, including lung cancer, may have less resistance to the infection or more severe symptoms.

-If you have had treatment for lung cancer (such as chemotherapy, radiotherapy, or immunotherapy), you are likely to be considered to be “vulnerable” or “at risk” and would be advised to self-isolate as a precaution against exposure to anyone who may have the virus.
+If you have had treatment for lung cancer (such as chemotherapy, radiotherapy, or immunotherapy), you are likely to be considered to be “vulnerable” or “at risk” and would be advised to take extra precautions against exposure to anyone who may have the virus.

 Factors influencing risk:

 - If you have had chemotherapy within the past three months or are currently having chemotherapy.

 - If you are having immunotherapy or another continuing antibody treatment.

 - If you are having another targeted treatment or maintenance therapy such as protein kinase inhibitors, tyrosine kinase inhibitors or PARP inhibitors.